""

 Competitive buyer

-A competitive buyer is one who typically competes or operates in the same or similar market to the seller.
-This buyer generally sees competitive advantages to an acquisition.
-They can be single or multi-location but are generally smaller than the strategic buyer or consolidator.
+A competitive buyer operates in the same or similar market as the seller.
+These buyers often acquire businesses for strategic advantage, such as expanding market share or eliminating competition.
+They can be single-location operators, or multi-location businesses, but they’re generally smaller than strategic buyer or consolidators.

 Advantages